dji-sdk/Onboard-SDK/README.md

 ### System Architecture & Recommended Development Paradigm
 Two core components of the system architecture are the N1 Autopilot and an Onboard Device.
 They are physically connected via the serial(UART) interface.

-Since the Onboard OPEN protocal is designed to be opened thoroughly, experienced developers can directly write some low-level logics inside their APPs to (1) Contruct the underlying communication bit sequence;(2) Handle the package loss & resending mechanisms with the benifit of enjoying complete freedom.
-While for beginners, they can just comfortably use our Onboard SDK Library to communicate with the N1 Autopilot, all they need to do is to call our powerful APIs.
+Since the Onboard OPEN protocal is designed to be opened thoroughly, experienced developers can directly write some low-level logics inside their APPs to contruct the underlying communication bit sequence; Handle the package loss & resending mechanisms with the benifit of enjoying complete freedom.
+While for beginners, they can just comfortably use our Onboard SDK Library to communicate with the N1 Autopilot, all they need to do is to call our APIs.

 ## Environment Setup